OpenDSA/OpenDSA/RST/en/Glossary.rst

    recursive function
       A function that includes a :term:`recursive call`.

+   Red-Black Tree
+      A balanced variation on a :term:`BST`.

    reduction
       In :term:`algorithm analysis`, the process of deriving :term:`asymptotic bounds <asymptotic analysis>`